danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 var authToken: String? { get set }
 ```

-Also, add the property to `NonPersistentApiContext` (if we had a persistent one,
+Also, add this property to `NonPersistentApiContext` (if we had a persistent one,
-it would remember the auth token even if restarted the app):
+it would remember the auth token even if restarted the app, but that's something
+you could try to build yourself):

 ```swift
 var authToken: String?